anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 * First, the precision of start and end locations have been reduced by truncating latitude and longitude coordinates to two decimal points.
 This results in a grid of rectangular bins approximately 2,700 ft by 1,800 ft with an area of approximately 0.17 sq. miles.

-* Second, the timestamps are broken into five daypart time bins: AM Peak (6-9 AM), PM Peak (4-7PM) , Mid-Day, Night, and Weekend.
+* Second, the timestamps are broken into five daypart time bins: AM peak (6-9 AM), PM peak (4-7 PM) , midday, night, and weekend.
 These windows are based on typical travel patterns.

 * Finally, we aggregate trips by location and time bins by quarter.
 To prevent individual trips from being identified, we drop the location information in any group that consist of less than 3 trips.
 These sensitive trips are included in the data set as larger groups aggregated only by time bins.
 Within all groups, travel attributes such as distance traveled and trip duration are averaged.

 Example location bins by coordinate truncation to 0.01 degrees latitude and longitude:

 ![Image of Grids](https://github.com/anthonyaanderson/MDS-Data/blob/main/SeattleGrid.png)

-## Data Aggregations
-Here is a list of the data aggregations used to analyze shared mobility data.

 ### Trip Count
 To calculate the daily number of shared mobility trips, we use an aggregated count of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json).